manish-1612/Viper_Project_Template/README.md

 Just set the path of this file in `Objective C Bridging Header` found in `Build Settings` under **Project Settings** and you are good to go.

 # Viper_Module_Template
-The respository contains a Module template in VIPER architecture.The module contains all the files like View, Presenter, Protocol, Inetarctor, API Data Manager, Wireframe along with code for some basic module configurations.
+The respository contains a Module template in VIPER architecture.
+The module contains all the files like View, Presenter, Protocol, Inetarctor, API Data Manager, Wireframe along with code for some basic module configurations.

 ## Template Configurations
 1. Download or clone the respository.